urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 <div id="map" style="width: 100vw; height: 100vh; background: #fdfdfd"></div>
 ```

-This div is empty, but the important bit is `id=" map" `, which will link it to the JavaScript.
+This div is empty, but the important bit is `id="map"`, which will link it to the JavaScript.
 It also has some basic styles ensuring that it covers the whole screen (`width: 100vw; height: 100vh;`) and has an almost-white background (`background: #fdfdfd`).

 The second part is the actual JavaScript generating the map.